wolfyreload/OpenChords/OpenChords/Manual/help.md

 **Opensong Songs and Sets Folder** - The path that OpenSong stores its Songs, Sets, Backgrounds and settings. usually "c:/{userfolder}/My Documents/OpenSong"

-**Http Server Enabled** - If this is enabled an embedded http server. note: you might get a firewall warning if this setting is enabled
+**Http Server Enabled** - If this is enabled an embedded http server. **Note:** you might get a firewall warning if this setting is enabled

 **Http Server Port** - The port on which the embedded http server listens (default 8083)